 - 18.3.8 The NDB Cluster Auto-Installer (NO LONGER SUPPORTED)

-This section describes the basics for planning, installing, configuring, and running a MySQL Cluster.
-Whereas the examples in Section 18.3, “Configuration of MySQL Cluster NDB 7.3” provide more in-depth information on a variety of clustering options and configuration, the result of following the guidelines and procedures outlined here should be a usable MySQL Cluster which meets the minimum requirements for availability and safeguarding of data.
+This section describes the basics for planning, installing, configuring, and running an NDB Cluster.
+Whereas the examples in Section 18.4, “Configuration of NDB Cluster” provide more in-depth information on a variety of clustering options and configuration, the result of following the guidelines and procedures outlined here should be a usable NDB Cluster which meets the minimum requirements for availability and safeguarding of data.

-For information about upgrading or downgrading a MySQL Cluster between release versions, see Section 18.2.8, “Upgrading and Downgrading MySQL Cluster NDB 7.3”.
+For information about upgrading or downgrading an NDB Cluster between release versions, see Section 18.3.7, “Upgrading and Downgrading NDB Cluster”.

-This section covers hardware and software requirements; networking issues; installation of MySQL Cluster; basic configuration issues; starting, stopping, and restarting the cluster; loading of a sample database; and performing queries.
+This section covers hardware and software requirements; networking issues; installation of NDB Cluster; basic configuration issues; starting, stopping, and restarting the cluster; loading of a sample database; and performing queries.